frob/frob.github.com/content/posts/2013-11-26-creating-auto-submitting-forms-with-drupal-s-form-api.md

     - quarzack13
 ---

+Sometimes you need a form to submit itself.
+A select list changes, the page reloads with new options, no extra clicks required.
+Drupal’s Form API has an ```#ajax``` handler for this, but it can be overkill when all you want is a simple page reload on change.
+Here is a lighter approach.

 If you are unfamiliar with building forms in Drupal, please view Patrick’s post on the <a href="http://www.kwallcompany.com/blog/details-formation-forms">various options for building forms in Drupal</a>.
 I will be focusing on forms built with <a href="https://api.drupal.org/api/drupal/developer%21topics%21forms_api_reference.html/7" target="_blank">Drupal’s Form API (or fapi)</a>.

 My use case was a semi-typical one: have the input from one select list affect the options in another select list.
-Here is my wireframe: [insert wireframe here]

 This could be done in any number of ways including: